 Sunrise and Sunset

-As with all small islands, the sunrises and sunsets in Jersey and Guernsey are breathtaking.
-The combination of crashing waves and sandy beaches or rocky coves frame the sky perfectly as it transitions through rainbow hues before the sun finally dips below the horizon or rises with a spectacular flourish.
+Like many small islands, the sunrises and sunsets in Jersey and Guernsey are breathtaking.
+The combination of crashing waves, sandy beaches, and rocky coves frame the sky perfectly as it transitions through rainbow hues before the sun finally dips below the horizon or rises with a spectacular flourish.

-Watching a sunrise or sunset is one of the best things to do in Jersey and Guernsey and it’s a very popular thing to do!
-In fact, you could pick a different spot every day for a month and still not see them all.
+Watching a sunrise or sunset is one of the best things to do in Jersey and Guernsey, and it’s a very popular activity!
+You could pick a different spot every day for a month and still not see them all.

 The Shopping

-What Jersey and Guernsey lack in quantity (they are very small islands) they definitely make up for it with quality shopping!
-Both have plenty of quirky independent boutiques and world-famous luxury brands, plus places to find high-quality souvenirs or gifts.
+What Jersey and Guernsey lack in quantity (they are tiny islands), they definitely make up for it with quality shopping!
+Both have quirky, independent boutiques, world-famous luxury brands, and places to find high-quality souvenirs or gifts.

-As the larger island, Jersey has more shops and boutiques to choose from and you might even rub shoulders with one of the “Real Housewives of Jersey”!
+As the larger of the two islands, Jersey has more shops and boutiques to choose from, and you might even rub shoulders with one of the “Real Housewives of Jersey” as you shop!

 The Food